anasBou10/express-starter/readme.md

 # Sample Express starter project
-### just to avoid creating configurations each time you want to start a new express app
+### just to avoid creating configurations each time you want to start a new express appgit init